-Videos give you more space for exploring an idea.
-Sometimes, even a small video without an audio conveys an idea more profoundly than one with audio.
+Furthermore, according to Webinarcare, videos give you more space for exploring new ideas including the use of webinars.
+Sometimes, even a small video without audio conveys an idea more profoundly than one with audio.
 And sometimes, a single statement spoken in a particular voice can become a defining moment.

 Videos Beyond Commercials

 Though commercials are generally understood to be clips of video that occupy some space of a website, there are more ways to use videos in marketing.
 The recent trend of using a video as the backdrop of a website is a great example.

 By using this idea, the website becomes more appealing and alive.
 Second, as viewers spend more time watching the video, they are spending more time on the website, creating more chances of them exploring the website and creating clicks or sales.

 Through a video in the backdrop, it becomes possible to let your viewers know what your brand believes in or aspires for, more easily.
 And since this trend is pretty new, it gives a ‘wow’ factor to your site as well.

 As technology becomes better with the passing time, Standard Definition or SD videos have given way to better quality High Definition or HD videos.
 So, should you decide to feature a video in your next venture, you can either grab a camera and start shooting, or shop for some videos online at media marketplaces such as Shutterstock, vpuzzler.com, 123rf.com where thousands of royalty free HD videos can be found.
 Royalty-free videos would reduce production costs as well.